Minoru/purely_functional_data_structures/README.md

 Solutions are written in [Literate Haskell](http://www.haskell.org/haskellwiki/Literate_programming).
 Remarks from me, if any, would be typesetted *in italics*.

-If you fing a bug or something, I would appreciate you opening an issue.
+If you find a bug or something, I would appreciate you opening an issue.